aimms/documentation/multisolve/assess.rst

 A `solve statement <https://documentation.aimms.com/language-reference/optimization-modeling-components/solving-mathematical-programs/the-solve-statement.html#the-solve-statement>`_ combines the time to generate a mathematical program and the time needed to actually solve that mathematical program.
 The time needed to generate is part of the EngineTime.
 The time needed to actually solve, is the SolveTime.

-The following techniques can be used to separate these two portions:
+Each of the following techniques can be used to separate generation time from the solver time:

 #.
 Make the solve statement, two statements using the GMP technology.